Yunanior/DMS1_blog-1/posts/first-blog-post.md

 About the ambient sounds, they will change with the sense, like at start to show a living’s life is vanishing, I will insert the sounds of heartbeat rhythms and the beeping of equipments.
 Meanwhile I will use L and J cut to transfer between the footage, for example, the audience may hear the heartbeat at first than see another sense about the dragonfly.

+*Emotional tone*

 Via everything we mentioned above, the video will  evoke a sense of empty to lost as the feeling death bring us.
 And, the shots will be arranged to maintain a sense of flow and development, despite the protagonist's fragmented perception.

+*union with audience*

+It will be good audience have their own thought about the video.
+But, I think, let audience understand the relations between some footage is important, like the part of death.

 ## Embedding video: